 Measuring your technology’s value to your operations?

-Technology has a funny way of insisting that its own value is an improvement because it’s change and its …. well, Technical!
+Technology has a funny way of insisting that its own value is an improvement, solely because it’s a change, and its so

-And as ridiculous as that seems, when we look at how an Organization’s methods, routines, financial priorities shift with the increased presence of technology, it becomes apparent that the core purpose of operations can be diluted with technical "advancements".
+And as ridiculous as that seems, when we look at how an Organization’s methods, routines, and financial priorities shift with the increased presence of technology, it does become apparent that the core purpose of an Organization can be diluted with technical "advancements".

 My favorite example, is that NASA spent millions of dollars developing a pen to write in zero gravity, while the Russians sent their Cosmonauts up into space with a pencil!

-We can easily get lost in discussing the value of a technology by comparing gadgetry and their “whistles, bangs, and pops” (or smoke and mirrors?).
+We can easily get lost in discussing the value of a technology by comparing gadgetry with their “whistles, bangs, and pops” (or smoke and mirrors?).

 But I propose that the best way to measure the value of a technology in your workplace, is to identify the tasks within your operations that technology CANNOT replace, … and determine if your technology tools have provided you any more time and/or efficient means to accomplish those types of tasks!

-Because any technology can be made to run faster, multi-task more, or communicate across wider networks, BUT if in the end it takes more time and resources away from the tasks that technology can’t replace ….
+Because any process with technology, can be made to run faster, multi-task more, or communicate across wider networks, ...
+BUT if in the end it takes more time and resources away from the tasks that technology can’t replace ….
 You are going backwards.